 You didn't do all of this work to discover a distinctive photography style for your brand just to get sloppy in the implementation.

-As you determine exactly how you want to photograph your crafts, document it.
+As you determine exactly how you want to photograph products, document it.

 Create a product photography style guide that describes exactly what you do and don't do in your product photos.
-It will help you plan and set up for photo sessions more efficiently and maintain consistency over many photo sessions to create a cohesive look for your brand.
+It will help you plan and set up for photo sessions more efficiently and maintain consistency over many photo sessions to create a cohesive brand image.